KittyGiraudel/site/_posts/2013-04-23-interview-by-clement-osternaud.md

 Since I didn’t know what to do after highscool, I decided to join Ariès Grenoble - a school for computer graphics (web, print and 3D stuff) in order to become a Game Designer.

 During the preparatory class, I realized I don’t like 3D stuff, which makes me revise my path a little bit.
-Since I have two sisters and a brother in the web industry, I decided to join the "Webdesign" formation just to "see what it looks like".
+Since I have two sisters and a brother in the web industry, I decided to join the “Webdesign” formation just to “see what it looks like”.
 A long and kind of boring year since this formation included a lot of print design (yes, this is weird for a Webdesign formation).

-In September 2011, I got into the "Webmaster" formation (still in Ariès) in a work-based learning at Crédit Agricole Sud Rhône Alpes; I felt like I fit.
+In September 2011, I got into the “Webmaster” formation (still in Ariès) in a work-based learning at Crédit Agricole Sud Rhône Alpes; I felt like I fit.
 I wrapped my head around an array of languages &mdash; going from HTML/CSS to PHP/MySQL passing by ActionScript 3 and Flex &mdash; and got my diploma with commendation, pretty confident in the idea of becoming a web developer.

-I wanted to push this idea further last year by joining what comes close to "Computer Science" (still in Ariès) but I have to say I really don’t belong here.
+I wanted to push this idea further last year by joining what comes close to “Computer Science” (still in Ariès) but I have to say I really don’t belong here.
 Back-end languages like Java & C++ and server stuff really don’t please me.

 ## According to you, what are the required qualifications for your job?

 > I love experimenting and trying new things.

 That ain’t easy.
-I think the biggest "problem" of client-side languages is that they are dependent on the client.
+I think the biggest “problem” of client-side languages is that they are dependent on the client.
 This implies a lot of hacks and tricks to make everything work everywhere.
 This is even more true today with mobile devices like tablets and smartphones or even TV screens!
 So this asks for a lot of patience and experience (the latter comes with time, hopefully).

 I also think we really have to love experimenting and trying new things.
 We work with constantly evolving languages which implies reading as much docs and tutorials as we can.
 Being aware of incoming things is part of a web developer’s job.